lucaxue/lucaxue.dev/src/pages/posts/event-sourcing.md

 ### Events and Domain Events

-Events are simple objects, like DTOs, that rapresent something that happend in the past.
+Events are simple data structures, like DTOs, that rapresent something that happend in the past.
+They hold the necessary data that matters to an event.
 Domain events, are slightly more specific, and represent something important to the problem domain we're solving.
-In our case, we care about an amount being deposit, so we appropriately name the event as `AmountWasDeposited`.
+In our case, we care about an amount being deposit, so we appropriately name the event as `AmountWasDeposited`, and let it hold the bank account's ID as well as the amount deposited.
 Events are what we'll be persisting, so we'll want some serialization and hydration logic in them too.

 ```php
 class AmountWasDeposited implements DomainEvent